JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7891 days**.

-And here is a just a random fact -  **When the Statue of Liberty was moved from France to the United States, 214 crates were used to transport it.
-The Statue was also reduced to 350 pieces**.
+And here is a just a random fact -  **Kermit the Frog was named after Kermit Scott, a childhood friend of creator Jim Henson, who became a professor of philosophy at Purdue University**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)